Musée Mécanique – San Francisco’s Antique Coin Operated Arcade

 The only time one had to truly fear the loss of everyone’s beloved Mechanical Museum was this year in May 2020, when a fire caught in Fisherman’s Wharf at 4 am.
 Fortunately, the fire stopped before it could get anywhere near the museum.

 Why Visit Musée Mécanique?

 Why visit Musée Mécanique or the Mechanical Museum?
 Well, for starters, the museum is heaven for anyone interested in the old times.
 Once you step inside the black carpeted museum, it feels like you have traveled back in time.
 Musical instruments and arcades games line up, one after the other.

-Experience a special trip down the memory lane.
-Start with the music boxes that have to be operated by hand and then try your hand at earlier pioneers of modern-day video games.
+Experience a special trip down memory lane.
+Start with the music boxes that have to be operated by hand, and then try your hand at earlier modern-day video game pioneers.

 Palm reading, execution re-enactments, various dancing ensembles, steeplechases, peeping toms, and tons of traditional games.
 The is something in here for everyone.

 Before you know it, you will be standing in front of video-based arcade games, transported back to the modern world.
 There is a whole section of contemporary video games at the back of the museum.

 As for your kids, they will enjoy experiencing something they never got the chance to, having grown up in a world full of advanced technology.
 It is an excellent way for kids to learn the history of mechanics and video games.
 My nephew loved it here and nagged me to go back.
 I was surprised, I expected him to snuff the antiques, and he had the opposite reaction.
 Landon spent lots of time playing the claw machines, a favorite of his: